YuryStrozhevsky/C-plus-plus-ASN.1-2008-coder-decoder/README.md

 ## ASN1js project

 In 2014 I made a project [ASN1js](https://github.com/GlobalSign/ASN1.js).
 This is an ASN.1 BER encoder/decoder on JavaScript language.
 In fact all code for [ASN1js](https://github.com/GlobalSign/ASN1.js) is a "porting" from this project code, from C++ to JavScript.
 Also the same was using inside [PKIjs](https://github.com/GlobalSign/PKI.js) project.
-For the moment [ASN1js](https://github.com/GlobalSign/ASN1.js) has many improvements related to ASN.1 schema validation.
+[ASN1js](https://github.com/GlobalSign/ASN1.js) has many improvements related to ASN.1 schema validation.
 Also because of JavaScript [ASN1js](https://github.com/GlobalSign/ASN1.js) has some limitations and slightly diferent code structure.
 For the moment I have a plans to back-port all [ASN1js](https://github.com/GlobalSign/ASN1.js) improvements to C++ project.
 Coming soon!

 ## Features of C++ ASN.1:2008 BER coder/encoder